Indigenous Climate Change & Climate Justice Teaching Materials & Advanced Bibliography

 Reid, Michael G.; Hamilton, C.; Reid, S.K.; Trousdale, W.; Hill, C.; Turner, N.; Picard, C.; Lamontagne, C.; Matthews, H.D.
 2014.
 Indigenous climate change adaptation planning using a values-focused approach: a case study with the Gitga’at Nation.
 Journal of Ethnobiology.
 34: 401–424.
 Find here.

 Rodriguez-Uribe, Natalia.
 2014.
 Collective Legal Autonomy Concerning Traditional Ecological Knowledge: The Rights of Indigenous Peoples and Their Linkages to Biodiversity Conservation in Colombia and Australia.
 PhD Law Thesis, Macquarie University, Sydney.
 Find here.

-Schlosberg, D. and Collins, L. B. 2014.
+Schlosberg, David and Lisette Collins.
+2014.
 From environmental to climate justice: climate change and the discourse of environmental justice.
 WIREs Clim Change, 5: 359–374.
 Find here.

 Skrelunas, Tony.
 2014.
 A big step towards tribal renewable energy self-sufficiency.
 Grand Canyon Trust.
 Find here.

 Smith, Lisa M.; Wade, C.M.; Case, J.L.; Harwell, L.C.; Straub, K.R.; Summers, J.K.
 2014.
 Evaluating the transferability of a US human well-being index (HWBI) framework to Native American Populations.
 Social Indicators Research.
 124: 157–182.
 Find here.